 - Use “#” for keywords

 - Twellow.com (to find users and experts)

-Many job seekers think of Indeed.com as a career listing database, but that’s not all it does.
+Many job seekers think of Indeed.com as a worldwide employment-related search engine, but that is not all it does.
 If you upload your resume to your Indeed account, it is added to a resume database that employers can browse.
-When you aren’t actively job seeking and applying, interested recruiters who have discovered you on Indeed can still contact you.
+When you aren’t actively seeking and applying, interested recruiters who have discovered you on Indeed can still contact you.

 Taleo – Employer/Applicant database

-Taleo is an employer and applicant cloud database driven by Oracle, one of the largest corporate software companies in the world.
+Taleo is an employer and applicant cloud-based software-driven by Oracle, one of the largest corporate software organizations in the world.
 According to their statistics, almost 50% of Fortune 100 companies rely on Taleo for hiring.
-If you are applying to corporations that list jobs on Taleo, having a pre-filled Universal Profile can help you save time during the job search process since you won’t have to fill out the same information multiple times.
+If you apply to organizations that list jobs on Taleo, having a pre-filled Universal Profile can help you save time during the job search process since you will not have to fill out the same information multiple times.

-Having too many accounts with long periods of inactivity can make potential employers think you’re the kind of person who won’t stick around.
-Determine which platforms your actually use and close the accounts for the ones you don’t.
+Having too many accounts with long periods of inactivity can make potential employers think you are the kind of person who will not stick around.
+Determine the best platforms for you and close inactive accounts.

-Becoming mindful of your social media footprint doesn’t just mean cleaning up your profiles or past messes.
-It also means being more careful going forward with what you post.
+Managing your social media footprint does not just mean cleaning up your profiles; it also means being more careful with your posts.
 If you tend to post inappropriate things while angry or impaired, find ways to keep yourself from doing so.

-Social media reputation management can seem like an overwhelming task for most college students who are also juggling time commitments like school work, extracurricular activities, and internships.
+Social media reputation management can seem like an overwhelming task for most college students juggling time commitments like schoolwork, extracurricular activities, and internships.
 However, it is possible to cultivate a winning online presence by breaking your goals down into smaller tasks: evaluating reputation, removing inappropriate content, setting up profiles, increasing your search engine visibility, and branching out into professional networks.
-Since social media practices and norms are continually changing, students and young professionals should continue to use their accounts so that they don’t fall out of the loop.
+Since social media practices and norms are continually changing, you should continue to monitor and use your accounts so that you do not fall out of the loop.